orbeon/orbeon-forms-doc/xforms/events-extensions.md

 XML Events 1 only supports filtering event handlers on a subset of the DOM Level 2 Events phases.
 Orbeon Forms extends that behavior and supports registering handlers that match on one of the 3 main event phases specified by DOM Level 2 Events: `capture`, `target`, and `bubbling`.

-As of January 2010, Orbeon Forms supports the following values for the `ev:phase` attribute:
+Orbeon Forms supports the following values for the `ev:phase` attribute:

 * `capture`: only activate the handler during the capture phase (this is compatible with all the specifications)
 * `default` or unspecified: only activate the handler during the target or bubbling phase (this is compatible with XML Events 1 but not included in the current XBL 2 proposal)